A three-step guide to achieving IT resilience

 There are many factors that are driving enterprise adoption of multi-cloud strategies.
 After all, each cloud offers different services and features that may be more suited to specific applications than others.
 Organisations that choose to adopt a multi-cloud strategy are gaining the ability to cherry-pick the best levels of performance, response time and throughput for each.

-As part of IT modernisation and transformation, the common use-case is moving disaster recovery and backup to the cloud while reducing physical data centres.
+As part of IT modernisation and transformation, the common use-case is moving disaster recovery and backup to the cloud while reducing physical data centers.
 Speed-to-market is a critical element of digital transformation, and the cloud can provide that by driving new efficiencies and getting applications to market quicker, without having to worry about underlying infrastructure costs or maintenance.

 All three of these elements working together ensure you can withstand any disruption and leverage any new technology seamlessly.
 Combine these with the likes of analytics, control and a unified platform for leveraging new technologies and your organisation will have the elements to spark innovation and enhance business efficiency.